Third quantization with Hartree approximation for open-system bosonic transport: Examples

 \subsection{Uniform chain}

-We begin with the uniform 1D BHM with $t_{ij} = t$ and on-site interaction $U_i = U$ and extract the steady-state currents from the QuTiP simulations with at most $M$ bosons per site and the 3rd Q with Hartree approximation.
-When the interaction changes from $U/t=0$ to $U/t=1$ or the site number changes from $L=4$ to $L=3$, the steady-state current from the 3rd Q with Hartree approximation exhibits very little changes, which are shown by the overlapped symbols at $1/M=0$ in Fig.~\ref{fig:steady_vbose_inter}.
-Meanwhile, the steady-state current of the $L=4$ noninteracting system ($U/t=0$) from the QuTiP simulation increases with $1/M$ and approaches the value from the 3rd Q at $M\rightarrow\infty$.
-For the interacting systems with $U/t=1$, however, the steady-state currents from the QuTiP simulations are not monotonic with respect to $1/M$ and may go under the corresponding 3rd Q values as $M$ increases.
-The results suggest that the 3rd Q with Hartree approximation may overestimate the current as the interaction gets stronger.
+We begin with the uniform 1D BHM with $t_{ij} = t$ and on-site interaction $U_i = U$ in the BHM Hamiltonian shown in Eq.~\eqref{eq:H}.
+To verify the validity of the 3rd Q with Hartree approximation, we compare its results of small systems ($L\le 4$) with the steady-state currents from the QuTiP simulations with at most $M$ bosons per site because the latter is limited to small systems.
+As summarized in Appendix~\ref{app:a}, the 3rd Q with Hartree approximation captures the qualitative features of interacting bosonic systems while possibly over-estimates the steady-state current in the comparison.
+Therefore, one may treat the 3rd Q with Hartree approximation for interacting bosonic systems as an upper bound of the steady-state values without any truncation of the bosonic Fock space.

-To further check the results from the 3rd Q with Hartree approximation for interacting bosonic systems, we present how the steady-state current varies with $U/t$.
-For the four site 1D BHM ($L=4$), Fig.~\ref{fig:steady_vinter} shows that the steady-state current decreases as $U/t$ increases according to both QuTiP simulations with different values of $M$ and 3rd Q with Hartree approximation.
-However, the QuTiP simulations shows faster decays of the steady-state current as $U/t$ increases while the 3rd Q with Hartree approximation seems to provide an over-estimation.
-Therefore, one may treat the 3rd Q with Hartree approximation for interacting bosonic systems as an upper bound of the steady-state values.
-One possible reason of the overestimate of the 3rd Q with Hartree approximation is that the onsite interaction may also suppress the system-reservoir couplings $\gamma_{\mathcal{L,R}}$ which further reduces the current.
+One possible reason of the overestimate of the 3rd Q with Hartree approximation is that the onsite interaction may also suppress the system-reservoir couplings $\gamma_{\mathcal{L,R}}$, which further reduces the current.
+After showing the favorable comparisons in small systems in Appendix~\ref{app:a}, however, we apply the 3rd Q with Hartree approximation to large ($L\ge 1000$) systems to demonstrate its advantage without constraining the boson numbers on each site as $L$ increases.
+In contrast, the QuTiP simulation of the exact solution soon becomes too demanding.
+Fig.~\ref{fig:steady_vbose_FS} shows the finite-size scaling of the steady-state current from the 3rd Q with Hartree approximation for the uniform BHM with selected values of $U/t$.
+One can see that the results stably converge to the thermodynamic limit ($L\rightarrow\infty$), thereby demonstrating the applicability of the method for large systems.
+Moreover, the steady-state current decreases with $U$ because of the scattering effects it introduces.